Would you like to travel Europe cheap?

 Morskie Oko lake one of the most beautiful places in Tatra © shaiith / Adobe Stock

-One of the best places to visit in Tatra mountains is Morskie Oko.
+One of the best places to visit in the Tatra mountains is Morskie Oko.
 This stunning lake can be found in the Tatra National Park and is the largest lake within the Tatra Mountains region.

 The tallest peak towering over Morskie Oko is Rysy reaching 2,499 metres above the surface.
 It is also the highest mountain in Poland.